2006 Chicago Bears season

-The 2006 season was the Chicago Bears' 87th in the National Football League (NFL).
+The 2006 season was the Chicago Bears' 87th season in the National Football League, and the third under head coach Lovie Smith.
 The team improved on their 11–5 record from 2005 and finished with a 13–3 record; the best in the NFC.
-The Bears retained their NFC North divisional title, and won the NFC Championship against the New Orleans Saints, on January 21, 2007.
+The Bears retained their NFC North divisional title and advanced to their first NFC Championship Game in 18 years, defeating the New Orleans Saints on January 21, 2007, by a score of 39–14.
 The Bears played the Indianapolis Colts in Super Bowl XLI, where they lost 29–17.
-They finished the 2006 NFL season tied for second in points scored, and third in points allowed.
+The team finished the 2006 NFL season tied for second in points scored, and third in points allowed.

 Due to the NFL's scheduling formula the Bears played 6 intra-division games, posting a record of 5–1.
 Because of rotating cycle scheduling, the Bears matched up against all four teams in the AFC East (going 2–2) and NFC West (going 4–0).
 In the remaining games, the Bears played the NFC's other reigning division winners, the Tampa Bay Buccaneers and New York Giants, posting a record of 2–0.
 During the entire season, the Bears played 10 games at home, 8 games on the road, and 1 game at a neutral field for the Super Bowl.
 Including the playoffs and Super Bowl, the Bears finished with a record of 15–4.